Grief Counseling & Bereavement Therapy in

 Grief is not meant to be experienced in isolation!
 We are not meant to be alone in our grief.

-This is where grief counseling fits in.
+This is where grief and bereavement counseling fit in.
 Your therapy session is a place where you can…

-- Discover what the loss means to you
+- Discover and share what the loss means to you

 - Receive support to figure out the new road ahead

-We have all been experiencing grief and loss in one way or another since the pandemic began.
+We have all experienced grief and loss in one way or another since the pandemic began.

 This loss can be from: